Shaunwei/RealChar/realtime_ai_character/audio/README.md

 ## Collecting Data

 Before you start, you'll need voice data.
 Download high quality vocal only audio clips.
+Check the [training_data](./training_data) folder for reference.

 If you're creating your own dataset, ensure the audio is high quality.
 It should have no background noise, clear pronunciation.